fancy-researcher/artifact/Type++/README.md

 Property 3 with a limited set of classes manually selected.

 ### Example
-Here is a minimal example highliting the detection of bad casting.
+Here is a minimal example highliting the detection of type confusion caused by wrong derived casting.

 #### Test code (`sample.cpp`)